Persistent Skyrmion Lattice of Noninteracting Electrons with Spin-Orbit Coupling: Abstract

 \section{Abstract}

 A persistent spin helix (PSH) is a robust helical spin-density pattern arising in disordered 2D electron gases with Rashba $\alpha$ and Dresselhaus $\beta$ spin-orbit (SO) tuned couplings, i.e., $\alpha=\pm\beta$.
 Here we investigate the emergence of a Persistent Skyrmion Lattice (PSL) resulting from the coherent superposition of PSHs along orthogonal directions -- crossed PSHs -- in wells with two occupied subbands $\nu=1,2$.
-Our calculation shows that the Rashba $\alpha_\nu$ and Dresselhaus $\beta_\nu$ couplings can be simultaneously tuned to equal strengths but opposite signs, e.g., $\alpha_1= \beta_1$ and $\alpha_2=-\beta_2$.
-In this regime and away from band anticrossings, our non-interacting electron gas sustains a topologically non-trivial skyrmion-lattice spin-density excitation, which inherits the robustness against time-reversal conserving perturbations from its underlying crossed PSHs.
-We find that the spin relaxation rate due to the interband SO coupling is comparable to that of the cubic Dresselhaus term as a mechanism for the PSL decay.
-Near the anticrossing, the strong interband-induced spin mixing leads to unusual spin textures along the energy contours beyond those of the Rahsba-Dresselhaus bands.
-We consider realistic GaAs and InSb wells for possible experiments.
+For realistic GaAs wells we show that the Rashba $\alpha_\nu$ and Dresselhaus $\beta_\nu$ couplings can be simultaneously tuned to equal strengths but opposite signs, e.g., $\alpha_1= \beta_1$ and $\alpha_2=-\beta_2$.
+In this regime and away from band anticrossings, our {\it non-interacting} electron gas sustains a topologically non-trivial skyrmion-lattice spin-density excitation, which inherits the robustness against spin-independent disorder and interactions from its underlying crossed PSHs.
+We find that the spin relaxation rate due to the interband SO coupling is comparable to that of the cubic Dresselhaus term as a mechanism of the PSL decay.
+Near anticrossings, the interband-induced spin mixing leads to unusual spin textures along the energy contours beyond those of the Rahsba-Dresselhaus bands.
+Our PSL opens up the unique possibility of observing topological phenomena, e.g., topological and skyrmion Hall effects, in ordinary GaAs wells with non-interacting electrons.

-\paragraph*{Introduction. ---} Recently spin-orbit (SO) effects have attracted renewed interest due to: (i) the discovery of topological insulators~\cite{Kane-TI,Bernevig-TI,Molenkamp,Pankratov}, in which the SO interaction inextricably locks spin and momentum in their gapless helical edge (or surface) states and (ii) the possibility of detecting Majorana modes in superconduting SO-coupled nanowires~\cite{majo}.

-Unconventional spin textures in electron systems are usually due to the electron-electron interaction, e.g., skyrmions in the fractional quantum Hall regime~\cite{Sondhi,Brey}, magnetic and multiferroic systems \cite{skyrmions}, and spin-density waves in metals~\cite{Overhauser}.
-Non-interacting electrons can sustain unusual spin textures only in the presence of the SO interaction.
-A remarkable example is the persistent spin helix (PSH)~\cite{Schliemann, Bernevig-PSH}, a spin-density wave excitation robust against any time-reversal conserving interaction, occurring in 2D electron gases when the Rashba and Dresselhaus SO interactions are tuned equal ($\alpha=\pm\beta$).
-This symmetry point uniquely defines a direction along which a spin component is conserved~\cite{Schliemann}.
-Koralek {\it et al.} first observed a PSH via transient spin grating spectroscopy~\cite{Koralek}; Walser {\it et al.} imaged PSHs using time-resolved Kerr rotation microscopy~\cite{Walser}.
-See Ref.~\cite{nitta} for further experimental work.